React Component Life Cycle

 render()

 As we discussed earlier, the render method is used to render or to show DOM.
-Basically, you need to provide elements or things which you want to show on screen.
+Basically, you need to provide elements or things that you want to show on the screen.

 ReactDOM.render(/*elements to show*/, document.getElementById('root'),callback());

-render method have 3 arguments, first one indicated what to show?, second one indicates where to show?, and third one is callback function. whatever you want to show on your application, you can put here as the first argument. document.getElementById indicates where your content will display and callback function return some value if added.
+render method has 3 arguments, The first one indicates what to show. the second one indicates where to show. and the third one is the callback function. whatever you want to show on your application, you can put here as the first argument. document.getElementById indicates where your content will display and the callback function returns some value if added.

 componentDidMount

-componentDidMount is method runs after render method, as it name suggest, this will show your component did mounted and ready to go.
-We use this method when we are applying any API, state and props etc. It will allow you to execute the code when component placed in DOM.
+componentDidMount is a method that runs after the render method, as its name suggests, this will show your component did mounted and ready to go.
+We use this method when we are applying any API, state, props, etc. It will allow you to execute the code when the component is placed in DOM.

 componentDidMount()